Passport to Careers Guide: Paying for College or Apprenticeship

 - Review the information on the Passport Resources page, including a list of experts who can help you during this process.

 - Get help filling out the FAFSA or WASFA at free College Goal Washington events.
-There are dozens of events scheduled statewide throughout October and November.

 - Reach out to a local Independent Living Provider or SETuP provider to help you along the way.